scala/docs.scala-lang/_overviews/scala3-book/packaging-imports.md

-import users._                            // import everything from the `users` package import users.User                         // import only the `User` class import users.{User, UserPreferences}      // import only two selected members import users.{UserPreferences as UPrefs}  // rename a member as you import it
+import users._                            // import everything from the `users` package import users.User                         // import only the `User` class import users.{User, UserPreferences}      // import only two selected members import users.{UserPreferences => UPrefs}  // rename a member as you import it
 ```

 {% endtab %}